Moving to Placencia, Belize

 When we asked people why foreigners move to Placencia, they responded:

 "Placencia is a popular destination for expats due to its stunning natural beauty, laid-back lifestyle, and low cost of living.
 The area is known for its white sand beaches, lush jungles, and crystal clear waters, making it an ideal spot for those looking to relax and enjoy the outdoors.
 Additionally, Placencia offers a variety of activities such as fishing, snorkeling, and diving, as well as a vibrant nightlife and cultural scene.
 With its low cost of living, expats can enjoy a comfortable lifestyle without breaking the bank.
-Finally, the friendly locals and welcoming atmosphere make Placencia a great place to call home," offered one expat living in Placencia.
+Finally, the friendly locals and welcoming atmosphere make Placencia a great place to call home," wrote one expat living in Placencia.

 Get Quote